floriankarydes/argos3-examples/solutions/tansenrahman/tansenrahman.md

 ### Comment

-The solution provide a nice upgrade of the example with minimal changes in the algorithm philosophy.
+The solution provides a nice upgrade of the example without diverging from the initial algorithm paradigm.
 The code is clean, well documented.